-|There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.|
+|The Board has a formal and transparent process for the appointment and re-appointment of directors, taking into account the need for progressive renewal of the Board.|

-Towards this end, the Guidelines set out:
+Towards this end, the Provisions set out:

-- The key duties of the NC (Guideline 4.2).
+- The composition of the NC (Provision 4.2).